Mathef/docs-4-ai/crawl4ai_docs.md

 ## Error Handling and Retries

-When working with external LLM APIs, it\'s important to handle potential errors and implement retry logic.
-Here\'s an example of how you might do this:
+When working with external LLM APIs, it's important to handle potential errors and implement retry logic.
+Here's an example of how you might do this:

 ```